Sherry-Aamir/Windows-Server-Lab/01-server-build/README.md

-# Windows Server Lab
+# Stage 1: Server Build

-A home lab building a Windows Server 2022 domain with Windows 11 clients.
-Documents the design, configuration, and troubleshooting of a small Active Directory environment.
+## Objective

-## Lab environment
+Create a Windows Server 2022 VM in VirtualBox and complete the base OS install.
+Prepare the machine for promotion to a domain controller.

-- Host: Windows 11 Pro, AMD Ryzen 5 7600X, 32GB DDR5
+## VM specifications
-- Hypervisor: VirtualBox
+- Name: DC01 (unique name for domain controller)
-- Server: Windows Server 2022 Standard Evaluation (Desktop Experience)
+- OS: Windows Server 2022 Standard Evaluation (Desktop Experience)
-- Clients: Windows 11 Pro
+- RAM: 4096 MB

-## Network design
+- CPU: 2 cores

-- Subnet: 192.168.10.0/24
+- Disk: 60GB VDI, dynamically allocated

-- DC01 (Domain Controller): 192.168.10.10 (static)
+## Steps completed
-- DHCP scope: 192.168.10.100 to 192.168.10.110
+- Created the VM in VirtualBox
-- DNS: hosted on DC01, authoritative for lab.local
+- Installed Windows Server 2022 from evaluation ISO

-## Stages
+- Set local administrator password

-1. [Server Build](./01-server-build/) — VM creation and base OS install
+- Installed VirtualBox Guest Additions for clipboard sharing and improved display
-2. [Active Directory](./02-active-directory/) — AD DS install, forest creation, DC promotion
+- Renamed the machine from default to DC01
-3. [DHCP and DNS](./03-dhcp-dns/) — DHCP scope and options, DNS verification
+- Configured static IP on the internal lab adapter

-4. [Clients](./04-clients/) — Windows 11 build and domain join
+## Network configuration
-5. [Group Policy](./05-group-policy/) — OUs, users, groups, GPOs
+- LabNet adapter: 192.168.10.10 / 255.255.255.0

-## Skills demonstrated
+- Default gateway: not set (no gateway on the internal lab network)

-- Windows Server 2022 installation and configuration
+- Preferred DNS: 127.0.0.1 (server is its own DNS once AD is promoted)

-- Active Directory Domain Services
+## Verification
-- DNS and DHCP server setup
+- `hostname` returns DC01
-- Group Policy management
+- `ipconfig` shows correct IP on LabNet adapter

-- Network troubleshooting
+## Issues encountered
-- VirtualBox configuration and virtual networking
+Initial dual adapter setup (Internal Network plus NAT) caused VirtualBox NAT routing issues, with pings failing despite a valid configuration.
+Resolved by simplifying the network design.

-## Notes
+## Screenshots

-This lab was built from scratch as a learning exercise to refresh skills last used during a college placement.
-Documentation includes troubleshooting steps and lessons learned where relevant.
+(to be added)